BALANCE APPLICATION

 To create an application that users find motivating to track and achieve consistency in their health, fitness, and mindfulness habits.

-The goal was to design an app where users could easily select one of three activities—meditation, workout, or journaling—and take a short quiz to receive curated content, eliminating the hassle of searching.
+The app allows users to easily select one of three activities (fitness, meditation, or journaling) and take a short quiz to receive curated content, eliminating decision fatigue.
 To address user concerns about motivation, I incorporated a progress-tracking feature inspired by habit trackers, allowing users to monitor their consistency and growth in each area.
 This idea was influenced by a research participant who successfully used bullet journaling and habit tracking to build new habits.

 Usability testing & the next iteration